FreeRTOS/FreeRTOS-LTS/README.md

 ## FreeRTOS LTS Versioning and Patches

 FreeRTOS LTS releases use a date-based versioning scheme (YYYYMM) followed by a patch sequential number (.XX).
 For example, FreeRTOS 202012.02 LTS means the second patch to the December-2020 FreeRTOS LTS release.
-You can subscribe to [GitHub notifications](https://docs.github.com/en/free-pro-team@latest/github/managing-subscriptions-and-notifications-on-github/about-notifications) to receive information on patches or other updates to this repository.
+You can review the [CHANGELOG](./CHANGELOG.md) and subscribe to [GitHub notifications](https://docs.github.com/en/free-pro-team@latest/github/managing-subscriptions-and-notifications-on-github/about-notifications) to receive information on patches or other updates to this repository.

 ## Security